tnordloh/testing_your_legacy/README.md

 Once you have this one test perfected, you will have the most visited part of the site tested, and you can move to the next test.

 #### Example 2: url requiring a login
 Wow, that was easy, wasn't it?
 Unfortunately, building tests on a legacy application is rarely a simple matter, and you may have to go prospecting deep into the application to make a test work.
 Just remember, we are leveraging logfiles to make sure that the tests we write give us the most bang for the buck possible.
+Once you've done these tests,

 I'm going to break down building a specific test, on something that requires a little more work.
 As we build this test out, I'm going to break out reusable chunks as I go, which I can use later on, in future tests.